simen64/Simple-discord-RAT/README.md

 # Simple-discord-RAT
 A simple remote shell through Discord written in Python

+## maintenance
+I will not be maintaining this project any further, it was a proof of concept.
+And the developing process was not really fun at all.
+Imo the supprocess library in python kinda sucks and i should have written this in something else.

 ## Dependencies
 - Python with required libraries (see Getting started)
 - Linux or Windows (This was originally made for linux, but i have tried getting functionality over to Windows so expect some bugs)